Who We Are

 Third style of training is to have a short seminar training of pastors and leaders of the local church.
 Many of the new churches have been started and led in the past ten years by men who have been in Leadership Training classes.
 This Leadership training is the key for starting new churches on Negros and the other islands in the central Philippines.
 Often, VFM helps with some of the expenses of seminars so that more leaders can continually be trained for church leadership.

 All three styles of Leadership Training are needed.
 Only a few people can attend Bible College and most often they are young people.
 Married ,employed individuals that accept Jesus, usually can’t leave their homes and jobs to attend Bible College but they need training in their local church.
 VFM encourages young people to attend Bible College when possible but the church must also train qualified Christian leaders for church leadership locally.
-With materials similiar to those being used in the Bible College, leaders can be taught in the local church using TEE.
+With materials similar to those being used in the Bible College, leaders can be taught in the local church using TEE.

 ENCOURAGEMENT – VFM seeks to encourage the workers to meet together monthly in pastors’ fellowship and working in unity with each other.
 Often VFM helps with medical assistance, food, transportation and various income-generating projects to help the pastors and workers.
 We desire to help pastors but not have workers dependent on VFM financially each month.
 The goal is to have indigenous churches and workers seeking to only follow the New Testament!

 PASTORAL SUPPORT – VFM is committed to helping the people and churches of Negros.
 VFM occasionally provides supplemental financial support to pastors starting out or experiencing financial hardship.
 VFM’s objective is to help a pastor establish a church and congregation in his community.
 VFM will then begin to reduce financial support as the local body assumes the stewardship responsibility of supporting their pastor.
-We desire that pastors be supported by the local church and be self supported with a livelyhood program.
+We desire that pastors be supported by the local church and be self supported with a livelihood program.

 VBS and CAMPS